 Assessment Standards

-These assessment standards are used across all programs I supervise (BAIS, BAKS, MAAS, MAIR).
+These assessment standards apply across the programs I supervise (BAIS, BAKS, MAAS, MAIR).
 The core criteria are broadly shared, with expectations calibrated to program level.
-See your program page for program-specific details.
+See your program overview for program-specific details.

 Assessment Criteria